openshift/geard/README.md

 2. **Gears are portable across hosts**

    A gear, like a Docker image, should be usable on many different hosts.
 This means that the underlying Docker abstractions (links, port mappings, environment files) should be used to ensure the gear does not become dependent on the host system.
-The system should make it easy to share environment files between gears and move them to other systems.
+The system should make it easy to share environment and context between gears and move them among host systems.

 3. **Systemd is in charge of starting and stopping gears and journald is in charge of log aggregation**